 - NYC coverage: Deb Miller at [email protected]

 DCMTA invites members of the arts community to contribute articles.
 If you have a topic that you feel passionate about, please reach out to [email protected] about potential publication.
 Examples of past articles include this essay on the playwriting process by playwright Normal Yeung, and this article on burning paper onstage in Hamilton by props designer Jay Duckworth.

 We love our advertisers!
 To inquire about ad rates, please contact Managing Editor Megan Wills at [email protected]

 Don’t miss the news, views, reviews, and interviews in DC Theater Arts.
-Subscribe to our free daily digest.
+Subscribe to our free twice-weekly digest.
 (You can unsubscribe at any time.)